diggooddodg/Vehicle-thefts-data-analysis/Readme.md

 Data was downloaded from Maven Analytics.
 ## Data preparation and cleansing
 ### Using Snowflake SQL
 * Fixed dates whose year was 0022 and 0021.
-For SQL used [please see here](https://github.com/diggooddodg/Vehicle-thefts-data-analysis/blob/main/detail%20/Snowflake%20SQL%20-%20cleaning.md)
+[Please see here for SQL used.](https://github.com/diggooddodg/Vehicle-thefts-data-analysis/blob/main/detail%20/Snowflake%20SQL%20-%20cleaning.md)
 ### Using Excel
 * Created a calendar lookup table for use in Power BI
 * The following cleaning steps were performed on the stolen vehicles table using MS Excel: